 (Note: BDSM = Bondage & Discipline, Dominance & Submission, Sadism & Masochism.
 In other words, the D and the S do double duty in the acronym.)

 I’ve read tons of BDSM-themed series.
 They tell stories of different members of the same kink club.
-Same goes for MC series.
+Same goes for the MC series.
 These stories involve different members of the same motorcycle club.
 I haven’t read any MMA series.
 But I would imagine they would involve people from the same training gym.
 Or fighting circuit.
 Or whatever.

 It’s more usual for trilogies (or a series of any length) to concentrate on one world at a time.
 But I switched things up.
 I decided to put these three different worlds into conversation.
 And to hold the series together with a central place, namely the Forest Breeze Club, and a unified plot that widened in scope with each book.